Crassula umbella 'Wine Cup'

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

-Crassula umbella 'Wine Cup' is a cultivar of Crassula umbella.
+Crassula umbella 'Wine Cup' is an attractive cultivar of Crassula umbella.

 - Back to genus Crassula